cavebeat/gandi-live-dns/README.md

 ### Goal

-You want your homeserver to be always available at `dynamic.mydomain.tld`.
+You want your homeserver to be always available at `dynamic_subdomain.mydomain.tld`.

 ### Debian Package Requirements